 During spring and autumn you can see a wide variety of migratory birds as Cissbury is one of the first coastal landing points after their long flight across the channel.

-It’s a 4 or 5 mile walk from Rosebud Cottage in Steyning!
+It’s just a 4 or 5 mile walk from Rosebud Cottage in Steyning!

 The site is well known due to the beech trees, planted in 1760 by Charles Goring.
 They subsequently became a famous landmark, however, the Great Storm of 1987 destroyed most of them.
 The replanted trees are doing well.

 If you walk on the South Downs Way – one of 17 national trails – you will pass Chanctonbury Ring.
 It is 242 metres above sea level.

-In the photo you can see the South Downs Way and Chanctonbury Ring: This is a large Bronze Age hill-fort, with far ranging views from the north edge of the South Downs across the Weald to the North Downs.
-There are views of the sea to the south and lines of sight to other prehistoric landmarks.
-Ancient tracks, round barrows and cross-dykes surround the site.
-Well worth a visit & just a 3 mile walk from Steyning …
+Walk to the west for 3 miles and you will reach Chanctonbury Ring.
+This is a large Bronze Age hill-fort, with far ranging views across the Weald to the North Downs.
+There are also views of the sea and lines of sight to other prehistoric landmarks, for example, Cissbury.
+You’ll see ancient tracks, round barrows and cross-dykes that surround Chanctonbury.

 Join the path on the road to Shoreham at High Trees car park and head east.
 After 6 miles or so you will arrive at Devil’s Dyke.
 Rumour has it that the dyke was created by the devil who was trying to flood part of the country..

 The Monarch’s Way also runs close to Steyning – said to be used by King Charles 2nd in the 17th century, on his escape to France..
 There are many, many other well signposted public footpaths and bridleways that you could explore too